 That knowledge and forethought of efficient measurements doesn’t adversely alter the homeowner’s dreams, only their bottom line–in a positive way.
 And that’s important to me, and all of my clients.

 I make sure a homeowner can check everything off their wish list for their dream home.
 But keeping that in mind, they will also save time and money.
 Are there exceptions?
 Most definitely.
-But wouldn’t you like to know if adding a foot to your living room costs very little?
+But wouldn’t you like to know if adding a foot to your living room costs a lot or very little?

 Energy efficiency is another important, money-saving aspect of building a custom home.
 This planning can save the homeowner piles of money over the lifetime of their home.